serdarkurbanov/serdarkurbanov.github.io/_posts/2022-08-24-data-aggregators.md

 Being a lead (architect, manager, director) requires hearing the feedback, placing the limits of pursuing certain goals and allowing certain level of chaos in your organization.
 Controlling this chaos and allowing different levels of it in different situations is essentially the art of leadership.

-Another related thought: the architectural choices that are based on conventions - like for instance a convention of what aggregation strategy to choose - will eventually dissolve (as I mentioned they need to be reinforced by few levels of leadership).
+Another related thought: the architectural choices that are based on conventions - like for instance a convention of what aggregation strategy to choose - will eventually dissolve.
+As I mentioned, they need to be reinforced by few levels of leadership to stay longer.
 Few things will make them more solid:
 * platform approach
   - add value on top of just aggregating data: where to find data, how to keep contracts updated, whom to contact in case of failures
   - provide information about system as a whole: corelated failures, execution plan for aggregation routes, info on cross-datacenter connections for aggregation routes